Beginner Guides

 Neglecting Bean Quality

-No amount of expensive equipment can salvage stale, poorly roasted beans.
+No amount of expensive espresso equipment can salvage stale, poorly roasted beans.
 Invest in quality, freshly roasted coffee from reputable roasters.
-Use beans within 2-4 weeks of roast date for optimal results.
+Use beans within 2-4 weeks of roast date for optimal results, and store them in an airtight container like an Airscape to preserve freshness.

 Inconsistent Routine